vis4/pyshpgeocode/README.md

 }
 ```

-## Bag of tricks
+### Bag of tricks

 **Polygon filtering**

 You can speed up the geocoding by limiting the number of polygons that should be tested.
-This can be done either globally or per ``geocode`` call.
+This can be done either globally or per ``geocode`` call by injecting a ``filter`` function.

 ```python
 # global filter: